 Many of the formats used to deliver rich media content are proprietary, meaning they are not free to use, modiy and distribute, like Ubuntu is.
 Therefore, the default Ubuntu installation does not include the ability to use these formats.
-If you still find yourself in need of a closed format, you may install
+If you still find yourself in need of a closed format, you may install the necessary files with one command.
+Make sure you have your Universe and Restriced repositories enabled.
+See Capítulu 5: Programes y Paquetes (Configuring the Ubuntu Repositories) to enable this repository.

-Open the Synaptic Package Manager by navigating to the System menu in the top-left corner of the screen.
+Open the Synaptic Package Manager by navigating to the System menu in the topleft corner of the screen.
 Synaptic is listed under the Administration submenu.
 Enter your password when prompted.
 In the search box in the top toolbar of the application, enter ubuntu-restricted-extras.
 Mark the package ubuntu-restricted-extras for installation.
 Click Apply in the top toolbar, then wait while Ubuntu installs the appropriate software.